SuYumnam/Depression_Prediction/README.md

 - Applied feature selection using Random Forest to reduce dimensionality.
 - Performed hyperparameter tuning for Random Forest, Gradient Boosting, and SVM.
 - Integrated a voting ensemble classifier to leverage strengths of individual models.

+---
+## **Future Work**
+- Incorporate deep learning models for more accurate predictions.
+- Expand the dataset to include diverse demographic groups.
+- Build a web interface for real-time depression prediction.